The H\"ormander--Bernhardsson extremal function: A preliminary study: The linear part of

 which immediately implies that $\|Ax\|\le \pi\|x\|$.
 To get the lower bound $\|Ax\|\ge 2\sqrt{2}\|x\|$, we apply the Cauchy--Schwarz inequality to the second term on the right-hand side and use that

 \end{proof} Note that the above proof reveals the interesting fact that $\frac1\pi A$ restricted to the orthogonal complement of the sequence $((n+\frac12)^{-1})$ is an isometry.

 We next show that $A$ is invertible by identifying its inverse $B$.
 Lemma~\ref{lem:norm} shows that $\| Bx\|\le (2\sqrt{2})^{-1} \|x\|$, and this is the only information needed about $B$ in the proof of Theorem~\ref{thm:eqHB}.
-However, it is useful for our numerical work (and presumably also for a more refined analysis of the sequence $(\tau_n)$) to have an explicit expression for $B$.
-In the following proposition, we use the notation $a_{k,n}\coloneqq \frac{1}{n+k+1/2}+\frac{1}{n-k+1/2}$ for $n\ge1$ so that
+However, it is useful for our numerical work to have an explicit expression for~$B$. \begin{proposition} The operator $B$ with matrix